Hexworks/the-cogitator/_posts/2018-08-08-Review-Kotlin-1.2.60.md

 having optional expected annotations are hinting at something.
 It seems that JetBrains has the goal to make Kotlin platform independent, so at some point in the future, the JVM or even the browser might be an implementation detail and standard Kotlin code will have the ability to run anywhere.
 I would really like to see that happen!

+> The Hungarian version of this article can be read [here](http://appcraft.hu/posts/blog/2018/08/08/Kotlin-1.2.60-attekintes.html).